vagiedd/BosonStars/README.md

             #dB2dy[0][0] = 1.0
             return dB2dy

 The function scale just specifies the relative scale of each variable in the differential equation.
-It can have shape N
+It can have shape N where k returns the position in the list

         def scale(self,k):
             return 0.25

+For examples see test1.py and test2.py or the Numerical Recipies book for further explanation of the relaxation method.

+## Boson Star
+Implements the extension of the relaxation_method to solve the Einstein-Klein-Gordon equations of motions for a system of 2 scalars.
+It contains the functions necessary for the relaxation method.

+    class bosonstar(relaxation_method):
+        def init(self,lam1=1,lam2=1,lam12=1,m1=1e-10,m2=1e-10,fr=1e17):

+where
+- **lam1** = coupling of first scalar
+- **lam2** = coupling of second scalar
+- **lam12** = interaction between two scalars
+- **m1** = mass of first scalar
+- **m2** = mass of second scalar
+- **fr** = decay scale of scalars.

+If fr is set to None, the couplings are the rescaled quantities.